This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 - Hours: 8:00 am – 2:00 am – 365 days/year (last elevator 1:15 am)

-- Included in: The Sightseeing Pass, CityPASS C3
+- Passes included in: The Sightseeing Pass, CityPASS C3

 Surprisingly, this New York observation deck is now the tallest one in City.
 It surpassed One World Observatory for the title.
 While One World Trade Center is still a taller building overall, the observation deck at 30 Hudson Yards sits open at a higher height.

-A 10,000 sq. ft. bar will be waiting for you at the top when you arrive.
-If you’re a real adrenaline enthusiast, The Edge is suspended in midair, with a glass floor in the center.
+The outdoor sky deck offers dizzying city views, with the Empire State Building as the closest iconic landmark.
+It also has a 10,000 sq. ft. bar that will be waiting for you at the top when you arrive.
+If you’re with adrenaline seekers, The Edge is a suspended, open-air observation deck, with a glass-paneled floor in the center.

 Statue of Liberty Crown